This blog post was originally posted on April 4th, 2016 and was updated on July 14th, 2017

 Instructions

-- When the potatoes are halfway done, hard boil 4 eggs (10 minutes)
+- When the potatoes are halfway done, hard boil 4 eggs, cooking them for about 10 minutes.
+Peel and cut the eggs into bite-sized pieces.

-- In a large bowl, mix together potatoes, eggs, onion, orange slices, olives and salt cod
+- Mix the potatoes, eggs, onion, orange slices, olives, and salt cod in a large bowl.

 Nutrition